yarnpkg/berry/packages/gatsby/content/features/protocols.md

 title: "Protocols"
 ---

-The following protocols are supported in dependencies range.
-We recommend you to only use semver ranges on published packages as they are the only common brick that share the same semantics accross all package managers, but you're free to do as you please based on your needs.
+The following protocols can be used by any dependency entry listed in the `dependencies` or `devDependencies` fields.
+While they work regardless of the context we strongly recommend you to only use semver ranges on published packages as they are the one common protocol whose semantic is clearly defined across all package managers.

 | Name | Example | Description |
 | --- | --- | --- |